ding-lab/germline_variant_snakemake/README.md

 --preemptible
 ```

-7. Since preemptible machines usually be shut down for no reasons, it would be helpful to launch batch jobs by using script `submit_google_api.py`.
-Usage: `python germline_variant_snakemake/google_api/submit_google_api.py {mode} {path_to_sample_manifest}`.
-The output `{filename_of_manifest}.result.tsv` give you a snapshot of `case_full_barcode	cmd	status	operation_id	num_of_repeats`.
-Noted that if the job has been launched more than 16 times, the script will not lauch it again.
-Go check the specific job or sample and make sure there is no problems.
+7. Since preemptible machines might be shut down for no reasons, it would be helpful to launch batch jobs by using script `submit_google_api.py`.
+This scirpt reads manifest, launchs jobs for the first 30 samples of manifest, checks the status of lauched job evey minutes, and keeps a certain number of VMs for running.
+The output `{filename_of_manifest}.result.tsv` gives you a snapshot of `case_full_barcode	cmd	status	operation_id	num_of_repeats`.
+Noted that if a sample related job has been launched more than 16 times, the script stops lauch it again.
+User is suggested to go check the specific job or sample, make sure there is no problems, and relauch it manually.
+One sample usually can be completed withing 16 times.

 ## Configure snakemake workflow based on your working enviornment (only for local_test)